Kasss/kasss.github.io/about.md

 Short about my abilities and skills:

   - ✔ Experienced mobile application developer with almost 2 year background.
-  - ✔ I Know programming OOP (Object Oriented Programming) languages as Java, C++, Swift, Kotlin and C#.
+  - ✔ I know programming OOP (Object Oriented Programming) languages as Java, C++, Swift, Dart, Kotlin and C#.
   - ✔ Worked with game engines such as Unreal Engine and Unity.
 (Have experience in game dev).
-  - ✔ I Speak and write English, Russian and my native Kazakh.
-Also started learning Deutsch.
+  - ✔ I Speak and write English, Russian and my native Kazakh, also started learning Deutsch.
   - ✔ Have experience in freelance sphere, Successfully finished many projects.